-I extend my heartiest thanks to my project Supervisor DR. HARI SINGH, Assistant supervisor in the field of Machine Learning helped me a lot to execute this project.
-His endless patience, scholarly guidance, continual encouragement, constant, energetic supervision, constructive criticism, valuable advice, reading many inferior drafts and correcting them at all the stages have made it possible to complete this project.
+Deep Knowledge & keen interest of my supervisors in the field of machine learning to carry out this project.
+Their endless patience, scholarly guidance, continual encouragement, constant and energetic supervision, constructive criticism, valuable advice, and reading many inferior drafts and correcting them at all stages have made it possible to complete this project.